dreamos82/Dreamos64/docs/kernel/MemoryManagement.md

     } status;
 ```

 The main thing about the above structure is that it contains the root node of the `VmmContainer` list, and then the pointer to the node being used currently.

-We also the pointer to the `next_available_address`.
+In addition it keeps track of the last index used and also the pointer to the `next_available_address`.

 The struct is defined inside the `VmmContainer` object.

 ### Initialization

 A portion of the address space is reserved for Virtual Memory structs, its size is defined in `vmm.h`: